wrcsubers/Arduino_BabyMonitor/README.md

 * The two on-board LEDs on the receiver show the following:
   * NodeMCU LED (closest one to USB port) - Shows system status, solid on when receiver is up connected to WiFi.
-  * ESP8266 LED (on WiFi chip) - Solid on when connected to the transmitter Websocket server.
+  * ESP8266 LED (on WiFi chip) - Solid on when connected to the transmitter's Websocket server.

 The LEDs and Buzzer could be replaced to facilitate different notifications as well.
 Originally, I used some WS2812 LEDs for visual notification, but ended up opting for a simple 3 LED system of Green (Low Alert), Yellow (Mid Alert), and Red (High Alert).
 The Blue LED turns on when the Buzzer is muted and off when it is not.
 A simple Active Buzzer, which cycles on and off rapidly, creates the alarm sound.
 This could also be replaced with a Passive Buzzer and some PWM output from the NodeMCU.